adhish9899/stat_arb/README.md

 # STATISTICAL ARBITRAGE BACKTESTING

 ## What is it?
-This repository contains code and data to conduct stat arb backtesting over for the last 1 month.
+This repository contains code and data to conduct stat arb backtesting for the last 1 month approximately.

 ## Dependencies
 ```bash